HBO drama looks at killings of teens that ignited Gaza war

 A Palestinian man, Hussam Qawasmeh, was convicted of masterminding the abduction and killing of the Israeli teens and sentenced to life in prison by an Israeli court in January 2015.
 The two Palestinians Israel accused of killing the teenagers were shot dead in a firefight with Israeli forces in September 2014.

-The show’s creators said the families of the Israeli and Palestinian teens were consulted in the initial stages of the project, but have not yet seen the series.
+The show’s creators said the families of the Israeli and Palestinian teens were consulted in the initial stages of the project but have not yet seen the series.

 Levi said the Israeli families “knew what we’re doing, they were not happy with that,” and “they preferred that we would tell, perhaps, a different story.”
-He did not elaborate.

 The families may have objected to the decision to focus on the Abu Khdeir killing.
 Rachelle Fraenkel, the mother of one of the slain Israeli teens, had no immediate comment.